LaravelDaily/Booking-Com-Simulation-Laravel/course/09-apartment-show-facilities.md

 }
 ```

-As you can see, we're minimizing the load of facilities to load only their **names**, as we don't need the full data with IDs, timestamps and pivot tables.
+As you can see, we're minimizing a load of facilities to load only their **names**, as we don't need the full data with IDs, timestamps, and pivot tables.

 The visual result: